maoratar1/SLAM/README.md

 # dict of {left kpt idx: pair rec id}
 rec0_dic = create_rec_dic(pair0_matches, pair0_rec_matches_idx)
 ```
- And we do the same for pair1.
-Now, we pass over the left0 and left1 matches
+ We do the same for pair1.
+Now, we pass over the left0 and left1 matches.
-for each match, which is a tuple (left0 key point, left1 key point) of a matching key points
+For each match, which is a tuple (left0 key point, left1 key point) of a matching key points
- we check if the left0 key point is in its rec0_dic - means that it passed
+we check if the left0 key point is in its rec0_dic - means it passed
-the rectified test, and the same for the left1 key point. if they both passed the test, that
+the rectified test, and the same for the left1 key point.
+If they both passed the test, it
-means that this feature is in the all 4 images, Therefore we choose its index at the
+means this feature is in the all 4 images, Therefore we choose its index at the
-pair 0 rectified indexes and at the pair 1 rectified indexes, That way we create a new
+pair 0 rectified indexes and at the pair 1 rectified indexes.
+That way we create a new
  **3** lists where each of them contains the indexes of the matches lists that were tracked
 in all 4 images.
-Important to notice that those lists are "sharing indexes" means that the
+It's important to note that those lists are "sharing indexes", That is the
 ith value in each list points to an index at the matches list and those matches match to each
-other.
+other in the left0 and left1 list.

 All this is done by:
 ```python